anisthesie/matrix_media_player/README.md

 ## Usage

 At the moment the program only works on Windows.
-Maybe someone will port it to linux?.
+Maybe someone will port it to linux?

 Windows versions prior to Windows 10 need a console that supports ANSI to use colors (i recommend [ConEmu](https://github.com/Maximus5/ConEmu)).